All Episodes

 Michael Steele.

-And I think in so many respects, Sean, we need to separate that out because there are ways in which we can address the gun debate issue without conflating into other things.
+And I think in so many respects, Sean, we need to separate that out because there are ways in which we can address the gun debate issue without conflating it in other things.

-What you're describing is more related to how we're engaging in in very troubled areas around the country around the globe and how that then spills over into other things in terms of our our efforts on the ground to deal with terrorism, um our ability to to profile, if you will, uh potential threats.
+What you're describing is more related to how we're engaging in very troubled areas around the globe and how that then spills over into other things in terms of our efforts on the grounds of geoterrorism, our ability to profile, if you will, potential threats.

-Uh all of that is has been taken off the table, and yet the debate tends to focus after a tragedy on the U.S. gun policy.
+All of that has been taken off the table, and yet the debate tends to focus after a tragedy on the U.S. gun policy.

-You know, Rick, I I I would have maybe a little bit more sympathy for the consistency of the argument than guns are the problem if the president didn't release Gitmo detainees if the president didn't give Iran all this money and allow them to partner with missile defense with Russia, or give the guy that referred to Israelis and Jews as descendants of apes and pigs, F 16's tanks and a billion of our dollars.
+You know, Rick, I would have maybe a little bit more sympathy for the consistency of the argument that guns are the problem if the president didn't release Gitmo detainees, if the president didn't give Iran all this money and allow them to partner with missile defense with Russia, or give the guy that referred to Israelis and Jews as descendants of apes and pigs F-16's tanks and a billion of our dollars.

-I might have a little more sympathy about his argument and a and might at least think there's some consistency there.
+I might have a little more sympathy about his argument and might at least think there's some consistency there.

-Yeah, I I don't know if you can conflate the two, and I think you gotta be a little bit careful.
+Yeah, I don't know if you can conflate the two, and I think you've got to be a little bit careful.

 We didn't give those tanks.

-Yes, Morsey, and he did say all those things, was running the country, but we had interest in helping Egypt, who tends to be on our side in the issue.
+Yes, Morsi, and he did say all those things, was running the country, but we had interest in helping Egypt, who tends to be on our side.

 Never did, never will.

-But but I will defend the relationship we have with Egypt.
+But I will defend the relationship we have with Egypt.

 And I think you have to look at some of the subtleties there.

-But wait a minute, but Al Sisi, the new the new president is fantastic.
+But wait a minute, but Al-Sisi, the new president, is fantastic.

 Yeah, he's doing a much better job for us.